 |4+||2-3 pounds (minimum gains per month)|

-This is the reality, which you need to accept.
+This is probably very close to reality.
 You won’t be able to gain 40 pounds of muscle a year, that’s just not going to happen.
 I often see people shooting for 1 pound of weight gain per week when bulking.
-As you can see in the model, it’s very unlikely that you’ll build 4 pounds of muscle a month, even if you’re just starting off.
+As you can see in the model, it’s very unlikely that you’ll build 4 pounds of muscle a month, even if someone is a “newbie” lifter.

 By maintaining a diet that makes you gain an amount of weight that exceeds your muscle-gaining capabilities, you’re simply setting yourself up for unnecessary fat gain.

 There’s research supporting this.
-Research by the Norwegian School of Sport Sciences, divided 39 trained individuals into two groups.
+Research by the Norwegian School of Sports Sciences divided 39 trained individuals into two groups.
 One group maintained a small calorie surplus, whereas the other group maintained a large surplus.

 Obviously, the group that ate more calories gained more weight.
 But the extra weight gain wasn’t more muscle, it was body fat.
 The group that maintained a small calorie surplus, gained the same amount of muscle as the group that ate 600 calories(!) more a day.

-So it’s not logical to gain 4 pounds (or more) of body weight a month, if your body is capable of gaining just 2 pounds of muscle a month at most.
+So it’s not logical to gain 4 pounds (or more) of body weight per month if your body is capable of gaining (roughly) just 2 pounds of muscle per month at most.

 Consuming more calories than your body needs is not the hard part.
 A majority of the Western population is already eating at a calorie surplus without even knowing it!
 Most people go wrong by maintaining a calorie surplus that is way too high.

 Your weight gain needs to be in line with your ”Potential Rate of Muscle Gain”, as seen in the graph above.
-Knowing this, you can easily estimate your caloric needs for optimal growth by using the ”3500 calorie rule”.
+Knowing this, you can easily estimate your caloric needs for effective muscle growth by using the ”3500-calorie rule”.

-A calorie surplus of 200-300 calories is all you need
+A calorie surplus of 200-300 calories is generally all you need

-You may not know how many calories your body approximately burns a day, check out the end of this article to find tips about estimating your caloric needs.
+If you currently do not have a good estimate of your body’s caloric needs, check out the end of this article to find tips about estimating your caloric needs.

 Nutrition is only permissive, training stimulates muscle growth. – Eric Helms

-What Eric means is that resistance training causes the need for muscular adaptation.
-Solely eating at a calorie surplus, won’t build you any significant muscle.
-Eating at a surplus just “allows” you to make the most out of your training, by handing your body enough nutrients to realize your muscle-building potential.
+What Dr. Helms means is that resistance training causes the need for muscular adaptations.
+Solely eating at a calorie surplus won’t build you any significant muscle.
+Eating at a surplus just “allows” you to make the most out of your training by supplying your body the nutrients and energy it needs to realize your muscle-building potential.

-The best way to approach your training, is by seeking constant progress in the gym.
-You will be putting more tension on your muscles over time, which will cause an adaptive reaction (muscle growth).
+The best way to approach your training is by seeking constant progress in the gym.
+You will be putting more mechanical tension on your muscles over time, which will cause an adaptive response (muscle growth).

-That’s why research shows that the key to muscle growth is progressive overload.
-This is especially important when you’re bulking.
-You’re feeding your body a surplus of energy, put this energy to good use by hitting your workouts hard and increasing your lifts.
+That’s why it’s commonly believed that progressive overload is the key to muscle and strength gains.
+This is especially true when you’re bulking.
+You’re feeding your body a surplus of energy, put this energy to good use by training intelligently and increasing your main lifts.